Boca Raton Healthcare Fraud Defense Lawyers

 I am innocent; do I still need a Boca Raton, Florida federal healthcare fraud defense attorney?

 Absolutely.
-Federal healthcare fraud laws do not require the government to prove that you knowingly engaged in fraud to find liable.
+Federal healthcare fraud laws do not require the government to prove that you knowingly engaged in fraud to find you liable.
 In most cases, the mere fact that errors occurred can serve as the basis for a healthcare fraud prosecution.
 That said, showing that the errors were isolated incidents can result in the withdrawal of charges.
 An attorney can help contextualize any errors, decreasing the chances that the government will pursue charges.
 Additionally, a Florida federal healthcare fraud defense attorney can also help limit the scope of the government’s investigation, reducing the burden of complying with their demands and freeing up valuable institutional resources.
 To learn more about how a Boca Raton federal healthcare fraud defense attorney can help, call today.

 What are the common types of healthcare fraud?